securepollingsystem/node-client/README.md

 ### ```user.uploadScreed(cb)```

 Uploads the user's current screed to the registrar.
+If there is no valid signature for the user's registrar, will return an error.